 The Elevate Program

-The Elevate Program is a community partnership between, Helen Ross McNabb, and Knox County Schools as well as other community organizations to provide a unique program where students on a flexed schedule:
+The Elevate Program is a community partnership between the McNabb Center and Knox County Schools, as well as other community organizations to provide a unique program where students on a flexed schedule:

 - Receive their intensive outpatient services and academic programming